 Good day, good readers and a happy April to you!
 Spring has sprung!
 The dawn of a new summer is just around the corner and many of us are starting to crawl out of a long winter’s hibernation, wrapping up a year of income taxes (yuck!), and getting ready for the new adventures that the summer ahead will bring!
 Who doesn’t love summer, right?
 The flowers begin to bloom, the garden starts producing and the days are much longer and filled with life-giving sunlight!

-Spring and summer truly are my favourite seasons of the year as it usually involves three of my favourite things: travelling; gardening and cooking.
+Spring and summer truly are my favourite seasons of the year as it usually involves three of my favourite things: gardening, reading, and recreating Roman foods.
 Summer itself tends to be a season of elective reading for me as well.
 By this I mean that I finally get to set aside my amphorae catalogues and burnt bread photographs for a spell and jump head-first into a juicy fiction novel instead!
 One that is full of captivating characters, fascinating settings, and storylines that hook me while I’m reading them and then linger long after I’ve put the book down.
 You know the type… the book that whisks you off the planet every time you pick it up and then plummets you into the nine circles of hell after you’ve finished it.
 The book that makes your whole family avoid you for weeks after you’ve put it down because you can’t stop staring off into space or bursting into tears at the dinner table because when that book ended you had to return to reality and say goodbye to those characters and those settings that you adored so much!
 One such book for me was Crystal King’s “Feast of Sorrow: A Novel of Ancient Rome” (2017).
 If ever there was a book that I wanted to eat or turn into a garment that I could wear forever, this was it.

 King’s 406-page novel is set in the 1st century AD in the household of a wealthy Roman gourmand known as Marcus Gavius Apicius: a name that is synonymous with one of the world’s first recorded cookbooks.
 Who is Apicius?
 It is assumed that a man named Marcus Gavius Apicius was the creator or original compiler of the oldest surviving collection of recipes in Roman history: De Re Coquinaria (1st c.
 AD).
 The surviving written manuscripts of the Apician recipes date much later, however, as the collection that we study and refer to in the modern era was formally compiled and recorded in the Late Roman or Early Medieval period.